(better still, buy a copy and keep it in your backpocket)

 The pleasure of 'Knulp' isn't in the plot, which is slight, but in the weight of truth and human understanding that thickens the writing.
 It makes for a remarkable and deeply affecting reading experience, as it asks the big questions: What should we do with our lives?
 What is a life well lived?
 How do we resolve the tension between duty and freedom?

+"Let well enough alone," said God.
+"What's the good of complaining?
+Don't you see that whatever happened was good and right, that nothing should have been any different?
+Would you really want to be a gentleman now, or a master craftsman with a wife and children, reading the paper by the fireside?
+Wouldn't you run away again this minute to sleep in the woods with the foxes and set traps for birds and catch lizards?"
+Again Knulp started off, unaware that he was staggering with weariness.
+He felt much happier now and nodded gratefully to everything God said.
 "Look," said God, "I wanted you the way you are and no different.
 You were a wanderer in my name and wherever you went you brought the settled folk a little homesickness for freedom.
 In my name, you did silly things and people scoffed at you; I myself was scoffed at in you and loved in you.
 You are my child and my brother and a part of me.
 There is nothing you have enjoyed and suffered that I have not enjoyed and suffered with you."

-I have often suspected that by bringing 'a little nostalgia for freedom' into the lives of some of the people I met, I may have upset them and not been the kind of person that deserved the aforesaid compliment.
+I have often suspected that by bringing 'a little nostalgia for freedom' into the lives of some of the people I met, I may have upset them and not been the kind of person that deserves the aforesaid compliment.

 P.S.
 For my German readers I have this audiobook of "Knulp" in German!